When Your Fridge Smells Like Regret (And What to Do About It)

 Step Four: Get Your Storage Game Together

 • Seal everything.
-Use airtight containers or silicone food covers.
+Use airtight containers or silicone covers to keep smells contained.

 • Label leftovers.
-If you can’t remember when you cooked it, you probably shouldn’t eat it.
+If you don’t remember when it was made, you probably shouldn’t eat it.

 • Separate your foods.
-Keep raw meat away from fresh produce.
-Store smelly items (like fish or onions) in well-sealed containers.
-Even better, double-bag them.
+Keep raw meat away from produce.
+Seal items like onions or fish properly, or double-bag them.

-• Use the right compartments.
-Veggies go in the crisper, not shoved behind a gallon of milk.
+• Use compartments properly.
+Vegetables belong in the crisper, not behind the milk.

 Step Five: Check the Temperature and Airflow